 - Last year’s Mid-Senior Champion

 - Current year’s Amateur Public Links Champion

-- Last year's Junior Amateur Match Play Champion (16-18 Age Division)
+- Current year’s Junior Amateur Champion (16-18 age division)